LegumeEmittingDiode/tt08-tiny-pll/docs/info.md

 1. Set the control voltage to the minimum of the desired sweep range
 2. Run an initial transient simulation using a large, pre-determined timestep
-	- Stop the simulation after one cycle is completed
+	a.
+Stop the simulation after one cycle is completed
-	- Compute the timestep that would be required to yield 1,000 datapoints per cycle at the previously measured cycle period
+	b.
+Compute the timestep that would be required to yield 1,000 datapoints per cycle at the previously measured cycle period
 3. Run another transient simulation using the timestep determined in the previous step
-	- After each cycle, measure the period of the VCO output
+	a.
+After each cycle, measure the period of the VCO output
-	- If the frequency has changed by more than 1% since the previous cycle, continue simulating
+	b.
+If the frequency has changed by more than 1% since the previous cycle, continue simulating
-	- If not, record the frequency and proceed to the next step
+	c.
+If not, record the frequency and proceed to the next step
 4. Update the simulation timestep based on the measured output frequency
 5. If the control voltage sweep has not been completed, jump to step 3